-A leveraged loan is a loan that is extended to businesses that (1) already have short or long-term debt on their books or (2) have a poor credit rating/history.
-Leveraged loans are significantly riskier than traditional loans and, as such, lenders typically demand a higher interest rate to reflect the greater risk.
+A leveraged loan is a loan that is extended to businesses that (1) already hold short or long-term debt on their books or (2) with a poor credit rating/history.
+Leveraged loans are significantly riskier than traditional loans, and, as such, lenders typically demand a higher interest rate to reflect the greater risk.

 Criteria for Classification

 There are no universal criteria for a leveraged loan.
 However, S&P Global defines them as a loan that:

 - Is rated BB+ or lower (non-investment grade); or